Pedootz/objectively_sassy/README.txt

 Hi There!

-You can use this includes folder to start your own projects quicker and easier.
+You can use this includes folder to start your own projects more quickly and easily.

-I've included an extension system for creating responsive widths.
-Simply extend a selector with a placeholder in the following fractional syntax in the base stylesheet.

-ex:
-.class {
-	@extend %one-two;
-}

-In the preceeding placeholder, the first number ('one') corresponds to the numerator, while the second ('two') corresponds to the denominator.
-These fractions refer to the width of the parent container that it will occupy at a resolution equal to or greater than 1024px width.
-Mobile widths are addressed as well.
-Fractions up to denominator ten can be used in this format.
-Only the most simplified version of a fraction will work.
-This means that %one-two will create an element with width 50%, while %five-ten will do nothing (most likely it will produce an error).

-Other Shortcuts:
+*SASS*

+The SASS system has been completely overhauled in structure to provide a more modular and reusable experience.
+Everything starts in ./sass/style.scss.
+Linked to from this stylesheet are global variables ('./sass/library/_global_vars.scss') and mixins (./sass/library/_mixins.scss).
+From there, CSS is included by creating new *segments*.
+Simply copy the example segment (./sass/segments/example) and rename the folder (ex. header or sidebar or checkout).
+This will represent a cohesive section or segment of your site.
+Your CSS will eventually consist of the sum of your distinct segments.
+After renaming your new segment, include the _index in your main style.scss and start defining styles in ./sass/segments/{segment name}/_base.scss.
+If your segment is repsponsive, uncomment the responsive includes in your _index.scss and use the responsive sheets located in ./sass/segments/{segment name}/res.

+Some documentation about mixins:

 @include box-sizing($area)

 //  $area - can accept either border, padding, or content;
 \\  This mixin will apply the specified box sizing to the element,
 \\  along with the needed vendor prefixes to support all browsers;

 @include align($direction)